ACCLAB/DABEST-python/docs/source/tutorial.rst

 [*confidenceIntervalWidth* *LowerBound*, *UpperBound*]

 This confidence interval is generated through bootstrap resampling.
-See :ref:`intro-estimation-plot`.
+See :ref:`Bootstrap Confidence Intervals` for more details.

 You can access the results as a pandas DataFrame as well.